Best Pregnancy Tracker Apps in 2026

 ★ 4.7 (326 reviews) Free + Premium

 ZenPregnancy approaches pregnancy tracking differently from the big-name trackers.
-Instead of competing on content volume, it combines a pregnancy tracker with a full hypnobirthing and meditation library.
-The idea is that tracking your pregnancy and preparing for birth should happen in the same place.
+Instead of competing on article volume, it combines a pregnancy tracker with a full hypnobirthing and meditation library, so tracking and birth preparation happen in the same place.

-The tracking side includes a due date calculator, kick counter, and contraction timer.
-The meditation side includes 50+ guided sessions matched to your trimester, breathing exercises, birth affirmations, and fear release tracks.
-It's ORCHA certified for health app quality and collects no personal data.
+The app includes a due date calculator, kick counter, and contraction timer.
+The meditation side includes 50+ guided sessions matched to pregnancy, breathing exercises, birth affirmations, and fear release tracks.
+It is ORCHA certified for health app quality and collects no personal data.

-Where ZenPregnancy falls short compared to Flo or What to Expect is content breadth.
-It doesn't have a massive article library or week-by-week editorial updates.
-If you want detailed weekly content about what's happening with your baby, you'll find more depth in a dedicated tracker.
-ZenPregnancy's tracking is functional, not encyclopedic.
-Its strength is what the other trackers don't offer: daily meditation and labor preparation.
+Where ZenPregnancy falls short compared with Flo or What to Expect is content breadth.
+It does not have a massive article library or deep week-by-week editorial updates.
+Its strength is what many traditional trackers do not provide: daily meditation, hypnobirthing practice, and labor preparation audio.

 What's good

-• Tracking + hypnobirthing + meditation in one app
+• Tracking, hypnobirthing, breathing, and meditation in one app

 • 50+ guided meditation sessions

-• Contraction timer, kick counter, due date calc
+• Contraction timer, kick counter, and due date calculator

 • Works offline during labor